mtlynch/mtlynch.io/_posts/2019-12-19-simple-vue-pre-rendered.md

 - Increases complexity over standard Vue
   - While pre-rendering is less complex than running Nuxt on a Node server, it's more complicated than running a fully client-side Vue app.
-  - With pre-rendering, you have to mentally track whether code runs server-side or client-side and what context is available at the time the code executes.
+  - With pre-rendering, you have to mentally track whether code will run server-side or client-side and what context will be available at the time the code executes.
 - Prevents user-generated pages
   - Pre-rendering requires you to know all of your page routes when you build your page.
 It explicitly [does not support dynamic routes](https://nuxtjs.org/guide/routing#dynamic-routes).
   - If your site features user-generated content and you want, for example, users to have their own URLs after joining (e.g., `yoursite.com/users/michael123`), you can't do that with pre-rendering.